 The reality is that we know very little about this class of synthetic designer drugs.
 It’s what the experts don’t know that makes these drugs so dangerous.

 While the medical profession knows little about the so-called bath salts effects, they do know they act as stimulants.
 They also learned these drugs have highly addictive properties.
 On the street, users can take these drugs in a variety of ways.
 That includes ingestion, smoking, snorting and injecting.
 One should use great caution before injecting bath salts because no one is clear exactly what ingredients the manufacturers might be using.

 Aside from having addictive properties, the bath salts effects cause health problems.
 Users have reported side effects such as chronic headaches, nausea, an accelerated heart rate, paranoia, panic attacks, cold extremities, hallucinations and a propensity toward violence.
 It should surprise no one that these are some of the same side effects amphetamine abuse produces.

-Serenity House Detox has two locations in South Florida–West Palm Beach and Fort Lauderdale.
+Serenity House Detox & Recovery has two locations in South Florida–Jupiter and Fort Lauderdale.
 We specialize in detox treatment for synthetic drugs like bath salts.
 We also provide a wide range of other detox services that include:

 - Detox program for men

 - Drug-specific detox programs